-Use separate bags for meat, poultry and seafood and take home in an insulated shopping bag.
+Use separate bags for meat, poultry and seafood and take them home in an insulated shopping bag.
 Refrigerate within two hours of purchase.
 Keep meats and dairy away from produce and dry goods to avoid cross-contamination, and clean and properly store your reusable shopping bags.

 Wash your hands for at least 20 seconds with soap and warm water before and after handling meat, poultry and seafood.
 Using a moist towel or work rag, clean the grill surface before adding food items or use stiff wire grill brush to dislodge food residue.
 After the meal, clean the grill, work surfaces and cooking utensils.

 Refrigerate right away and keep meat, poultry and seafood at or below 40° F until ready to cook.
 Use an insulated cooler if transporting items to another location.
 Store pasta and potato salads in the fridge or cooler until ready to serve, and leave out no longer than two hours (one hour if the outdoor temperature is higher than 90° F).